Kalaipuli G. Sekaran

-Kalaipuli G. Sekaran is an Indian film distributor, producer, director and actor who has worked in Tamil language films.
+Kalaipuli G. Sekaran (1951 or 1952 – 13 April 2025) was an Indian film distributor, producer, director and actor who has worked in Tamil-language films.

-Career
+Life and career

 G. Sekaran began his career as a film financier and distributor, before becoming a producer and a partner at Kalaipuli Films with S. Thanu and Soori.
-They debuted as producer with the film Yaar?
+They debuted as producers with the film Yaar?
 (1985) by Kannan, with Sekaran portraying a negative role in the film.
 He subsequently moved on and worked on as a director in films including Oorai Therunjukitten (1988), Kaaval Poonaigal (1989) and Ulavaali (1994), before launching himself as a lead actor in Jameen Kottai (1995).
 He subsequently also played the lead role in Kudumba Sangili (1999).
 After that Sekaran went back to distributing films.

-In the late 2000s, he became the chairman of the Distributors’ Council and represented the interest of distributors.
+In the late 2000s, he became the chairman of the Distributors' Council and represented the interest of distributors.
 In 2008, he directed a thriller called Kattuviriyan starring Malavika for which he also composed the music.
 In 2011, he worked on the production of a film titled Kallaparundhu, but the film did not have a theatrical release.

+Sekaran died in Chennai on 13 April 2025, at the age of 73.